Embedded may refer to any of the following:

 An embedded system or special-purpose computer has a processor and memory with input and output capability that's part of a larger system.
 For example, all modern cars have several embedded systems designed to control a specific car part (e.g., cruise control).

 Examples of embedded systems

 Below are examples of where embedded systems are found.
 These examples are only a small fraction of devices using an embedded system.
 Today, if the device you're using has any intelligence, it's using an embedded system.

 - Cash registers

-- Cell phone and Smartphones
+- Cell phones and Smartphones

-- DVD and Blu-ray players
+- DVD (digital versatile disc) and Blu-ray players

 - Home appliances, like dishwashers, microwaves, refrigerators, and washing machines

 - Medical equipment

 - Traffic lights